Free shipping to all orders over $49.00

 What are APAP Devices?

-Auto-adjusting positive Airway Pressure (APAP) devices are designed to treat OSA by delivering air pressure that adjusts in real-time based on the patient’s breathing patterns.
+Auto-adjusting Positive Airway Pressure (APAP) devices are designed to treat OSA by automatically adjusting air pressure in response to breathing patterns.

 How APAP Works